neerajadhav/django-letsgo/README.md

 * Adding static files to project
 * Making migrations and migrating them
 * Running the server for the first time
+* Add a AuthApp with working login and Register

 ## Getting Started